stormpath/stormpath-shiro/README.md

 0.3.1 is a minor dependency fix: the Stormpath Java SDK dependency has been upgraded to reflect its latest 0.8.0 release.
 This is the only change - no additional features/changes have been made otherwise.

-## Change Log

-### 0.3.1

-0.3.1 is a minor dependency fix: the Stormpath Java SDK dependency has been upgraded to reflect its latest 0.8.0 release.
-This is the only change - no additional features/changes have been made otherwise.

 ### 0.4.0

 - Upgraded Stormpath SDK dependency to latest stable release of 0.8.1